Stay tuned for upcoming events in 2026!

 Organizer: Bridget Kudrle

-Visiting Artist Magda Leon will give the keynote address and lead art-making in the Studio with each cohort.
-Abby Birhanu, teacher and author, will join us as a guest speaker and lead a workshop about the power of process in the TAB Studio.
+Visiting Artist Magda Leon gave the keynote address and led art-making in the Studio with each cohort.
+Abby Birhanu, teacher and author, joined as a guest speaker and led a workshop about the power of process in the TAB Studio.

 TAB Non-credit Course Cost: $1075